Gimcheon Sangmu FC

-Gimcheon Sangmu Football Club is a South Korean professional football club based in Gimcheon that competes in the K League 1, the top tier of South Korean football.
+Gimcheon Sangmu Football Club is a South Korean professional football club based in Gimcheon that competes in the K League 1, the top tier of the South Korean football's league system.
 Sangmu is the sports division of the Republic of Korea Armed Forces.

 Sangmu's playing staff is made up of young South Korean professional footballers serving their compulsory two-year military duty.
-Fifteen players join up at the start of every season and spend two years with the side before returning to their previous professional club.
-Due to its military status, Sangmu are not allowed to sign any foreign players nor are they eligible for Asian competitions.
+Fifteen players join up at the start of every season and spend two years with the side before returning to their previous professional clubs.
+Due to its military affiliation, Sangmu are not allowed to sign any foreign players nor are they eligible for Asian competitions.

 This article also includes the predecessor military-based teams – Sangmu FC, Gwangju Sangmu FC and Sangju Sangmu FC – which are still separate legal entities.

 History

 Various military clubs (1950s–1983)

 Before the Korea Armed Forces Athletic Corps and its football club Sangmu FC were founded in 1984, the Republic of Korea Armed Forces had three football clubs: ROK Army FC, ROK Marine Corps FC, and ROK Air Force FC.

-The ROK Army originally established football clubs of each corps, including CIC FC (Counter Intelligence Corps; also known as Seoul FC or Seoul Club), HID FC (Headquarters of Intelligence Detachment), Quartermaster Corps FC (consisted of only quartermasters), OPMG FC (Office of the Provost Marshal General; former Military Police Command FC), Engineer Corps FC, and Infantry School FC.
+The ROK Army originally established football clubs of each corps, including CIC FC (Counter Intelligence Corps; also known as Seoul FC or Seoul Club), HID FC (Headquarters of Intelligence Detachment), Quartermaster Corps FC (consisting of only quartermasters), OPMG FC (Office of the Provost Marshal General; former Military Police Command FC), Engineer Corps FC, and Infantry School FC.
 Most of them (excluding Quartermaster Corps FC) were merged into the Engineer Corps FC in 1965.
-Lastly, these two clubs were united, and Army FC was established in 1969.
+These two clubs merged in 1969, and Army FC was established.

-Afterwards, the Marine Corps FC renamed as ROK Navy FC due to the dissolution of the Headquarters Marine Corps in 1973.
+Afterwards, the Marine Corps FC was renamed as ROK Navy FC due to the dissolution of the Headquarters Marine Corps in 1973.